lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step4/text.md

-The ingress gateway is sending plain HTTP requests to the booking-service which listens only HTTPs on port 443, therefore the request will fail because we are sending an HTTP request to an HTTPs server.
+At this point, the Istio `Gateway` and `VirtualService` are configured to route traffic on port `443` — but the `Gateway` is using `TLS.mode: PASSTHROUGH`, which means it forwards raw TCP (with TLS) directly to the backend.

+**Why does HTTP fail?**

+If you send a plain HTTP request over port 443, the `booking-service` will reject it because it expects a TLS handshake.
+The backend is an HTTPS-only server that doesn't understand unencrypted HTTP.

-Test the current ingress gateway configuration by making a request to retrieve all bookings using `http://booking.example.com` on **NodePort** `30000`:
+Test this expected failure — send a plain HTTP request to the ingress gateway on NodePort `30000`:

-Use the following *curl* command to test the current behaviour:
 ```bash
 curl http://booking.example.com:30000/bookings
 ```{{exec}}

-The expected response message is therefore:
+The expected response confirms the mismatch:
 ```plain
 Client sent an HTTP request to an HTTPs server
 ```

+> **What's happening under the hood?**
+> 1. Your `curl` sends a plain HTTP request (no TLS handshake)
+> 2. The Istio gateway receives it and passes it through on port 443
+> 3. The `booking-service` receives the plain text bytes and fails to parse them as a TLS ClientHello
+> 4. It returns the error message above

+In the next step, you will use `curl` with `--resolve` and `--cacert` to send a proper HTTPS request that includes the TLS handshake — which the pass-through gateway will forward correctly to `booking-service`.